neolefty/ai-rogue/README.md

 - OpenAI API key
 - Internet connection for first-time sprite generation

 ## Note

 The first time you run the game, it will generate all sprites using DALL-E, which may take some time.
 Subsequent runs will be faster as sprites are cached locally.

+## Prompt Configuration
+The text prompts used for generating sprites and descriptions are stored in `prompts.py`.
+You can edit this file to customize the AI output.